Toxic

 Author(s)

 Dan Kaszeta is a specialist defence and security consultant of Lithuanian ancestry, who has long studied Baltic history.
-An associate fellow at the Royal United Services Institute and the author of Toxic (also published by Hurst), he has held positions in the US Secret Service and White House Military Office.
+A Fellow of the Royal Historical Society and the author of The Forest Brotherhood and Toxic (both published by Hurst), he has held positions in the US Secret Service and White House Military Office.

 Request an academic inspection copy Request a press review copy